Long Beach California, USA Travel Guide

 An exciting annual IndyCar race that takes over the downtown streets each spring.

-One of the largest LGBTQ+ events in Southern California, celebrated in May.
+One of the largest LGBTQ+ events in Southern California, celebrated during The month of may.

 Consult the Long Beach Convention & Visitors Bureau website for an up-to-date calendar.

-For major events, secure accommodations and tickets well in advance.
+For major events, secure accommodations and booking tickets early.

-Expect heavier traffic and parking challenges around large festival venues.
+Expect heavier traffic plus parking challenges around large festival venues.